OpenDSA/OpenDSA/RST/en/Design/IntroUML.rst

 In this course, we are primarily concerned with relationships between classes.
 Note the addition at the top of the **Person** class: ``<<interface>>``.
-The angle brakets define a *stereotype*.
+The angle brackets define a *stereotype*.
 The stereotype allows UML modelers to extend the vocabulary of a model element or to be more specific about the role or purpose of a model element.